ElXaxe/Barcelona-Dashboard/README.md

 **This is meant to be run with a postgreSQL database with the correct data tables.**

+In folder *database* you can find the SQL scripts to create the tables and the CSV files to import the data.

 ###Barcelona data views you can find in this app:

 - Population by districts, neighbourhoods, gender, year and age.